How to Choose Insurance Software: 8-Step Guide for MGAs

 - payment integration options that are popular in your market(s): credit cards, direct debit, monthly bills, etc.

 - from your perspective, try to gauge how easy it would be to give and manage brokers access;

-- from a broker’s perspective, think of why should they bother to log in to your portal.
+- from a broker’s perspective, think of why they should they bother to log in to your portal.
 Can you give a quote in 5 mins instead of the usual 24h?
-Can you do endorsements and automatic renewal of quotes, etc.?
+Can you do endorsements and automatic renewal of quotes, etc.;

-Whatever front-office solution you get, for future-proofing your business, make sure it has decent API capabilities, i.e. it could communicate with other IT systems.
+When choosing insurance software, whatever front-office solution you get, for future-proofing your business, make sure it has decent API capabilities, i.e. it could communicate with other IT systems

 When talking to MGAs, at Insly, we usually look at accounting requirements from two angles: premiums in (paid by client or broker to the MGA) and premiums out (the MGA pays to their capacity providers).